-Asset allocation models are the way to split your investment in different asset classes: stocks, mutual funds, bonds, private equity, etc. That will give you the possibility to lessen the risk in your investment.
-Every asset class carry some level of risk but different.
-For example, if the value of bonds rise, the stocks will fall.
-When market is falling, real estate may provide you a nice return.
+Asset allocation models are the way to split your investment into different asset classes: stocks, mutual funds, bonds, private equity, etc. That will give you the possibility to lessen the risk of your investment.
+Every asset class carries some level of risk but different.
+For example, if the value of bonds rises, the stocks will fall.
+When the market is falling, real estate may provide you a nice return.

-The point is to have diversified portfolio built by asset allocation model among asset classes.
-Every investor has own model of asset allocation.
+The point is to have a diversified portfolio built by the asset allocation model among asset classes.
+Every investor has its own model of asset allocation.
 It is based on individual investing goals and risk tolerance.

-Also, personal asset classes can separated into different sectors.
+Also, personal asset classes can be separated into different sectors.

 You can use different types of asset allocation models.

 Asset allocation model created by your needs

 For example, for some investors equities are more favorable than other asset classes.
 Or if you are in serious ages you may prefer to put your money in some source of fixed income that can provide you stable retirement income because your goal is to save what you earned during your working life.
 Thus, you are not worried about market fluctuations.
 So, you may have the majority of your portfolio in stocks.

 But if you are a younger investor you may prefer some investment with faster returns.